CartoDB/documentation/app/content/react/guides/upgrade-guide.md

 ### Compatibility with platform versions

 CARTO for React v1.1 is the first version compatible with the CARTO 3 platform.
 CARTO 3 is a fully cloud native platform that is currently in beta and provides direct connectivity to cloud data warehouses without the need for importing data first into CARTO.
-If you want to request access, please fill in [this form](https://carto.com/carto3/).
+If you want to learn more about this new version and sign-up for a free trial, please go to [this page](https://carto.com/carto3/).